entzmingerc/drumcrow/README.md

 Frequency, amplitude, pulse width, bitcrush control
 Able to set relationships between parameter values of multiple voices

 Upload this script to crow using druid.
 Connect crow to teletype using i2c connection.
 Patch a constant voltage with a range 0 - 10V into crow input 1.
 Use teletype to do this or something else.
 In teletype, in the M script type `CV 4 PRM` to set CV 4 to the parameter knob.
 Patch CV 4 to crow's input 1.
 Finally, patch each crow output to a mixer so you can hear the audio.

-`CROW.C1 X` Select a parameter.
-The voltage at crow input 1 sets the parameter value.
-(0 - 10V)
-`CROW.C2 X Y` Set parameter X to value Y
-`CROW.C3 X Y Z` Trigger envelopes on channel X with note Y and amplitude Z

-Navigate drumcrow parameters using digits (group, param, channel)
-`CROW.C1 234` sets group 2 param 3 on channel 4
-`CROW.C1 1234` put a 1 in front to set ratio
-`CROW.C1 2234` put a 2 in front to set synth model
 For a bird's eye view, see drumcrow parameter matrix below.

 # MORE ABSTRACT